Employment policy

 A number of EU funding programmes provide support in the area of employment.

-- The European Social Fund Plus (ESF+) (2.3.2 European Social Fund) is the main EU instrument for investing in people and brings together a number of funds and programmes, notably the ESF, the Youth Employment Initiative, the Fund for European Aid to the Most Deprived and the Employment and Social Innovation programme.
-ESF+ aims to tackle the socio-economic consequences of the COVID-19 pandemic, promote high employment levels, build social protection and develop a skilled and resilient workforce that is ready for the transition to a green and digital economy.
+• The European Social Fund Plus (2.3.2 European Social Fund) is the main EU instrument for investing in people and brings together a number of funds and programmes, notably the European Social Fund, the Youth Employment Initiative, the Fund for European Aid to the Most Deprived and the Employment and Social Innovation programme.

-- The European Globalisation Adjustment Fund for Displaced Workers supports people who have lost their jobs due to structural changes in world trade patterns, digitalisation, automation and the transition to a low-carbon economy.
-It has an annual budget of EUR 210 million for 2021-2027.
-It can fund between 60% and 85% of the cost of projects designed to help workers who have been made redundant find another job or set up their own businesses.
+• The European Globalisation Adjustment Fund for Displaced Workers supports people who have lost their jobs due to structural changes in world trade patterns, digitalisation, automation and the transition to a low-carbon economy.

-- The Recovery and Resilience Facility is the centrepiece of NextGenerationEU.
-It entered into force on 19 February 2021 and makes EUR 723.8 billion available to support reforms and investments undertaken by the Member States until 31 December 2026.
-The aim is to mitigate the economic and social impact of the COVID-19 pandemic and make European economies and societies more sustainable and resilient, and better prepared for the challenges and opportunities of the green and digital transitions.
+• The Recovery and Resilience Facility, the centrepiece of NextGenerationEU, is a temporary instrument to support reforms and investments undertaken by the Member States between February 2020 and 31 December 2026.
+The aim is to mitigate the impacts of the COVID-19 pandemic and make European economies and societies more sustainable and better prepared for the challenges and opportunities presented by the green and digital transitions.

-The Just Transition Fund (JTF), with an overall budget of EUR 17.5 billion, aims to alleviate the social and economic costs resulting from the transition towards a climate-neutral economy by helping people adapt in a changing labour market.
-The JTF is the first pillar of the Just Transition Mechanism, which is part of the European Green Deal.
+• The Just Transition Fund aims to alleviate the social and economic costs of the transition towards a climate-neutral economy by helping people adapt to a changing labour market.
+It is the first pillar of the Just Transition Mechanism, itself part of the European Green Deal.

 Role of the European Parliament

 Parliament’s role in this area has developed gradually.
-Since the Amsterdam Treaty came into force, Parliament must be consulted on employment guidelines before they are adopted by the Council.
-In addition, the open method of coordination has enhanced the role of the national parliaments, which are expected to be involved in the setting and achievement of national targets.
+Since the Treaty of Amsterdam came into force, Parliament must be consulted on employment guidelines before they are adopted by the Council.

-Furthermore, Parliament supported the approach taken in the recommendation on long-term unemployment in its resolution of 29 October 2015.
+Furthermore, Parliament supported the approach taken in the recommendation on long-term unemployment in an October 2015 resolution.
 Parliament’s intensive work on skills development had an impact on the European Skills Agenda.
+Parliament has highlighted the importance of lifelong learning and vocational education and training, including upskilling and reskilling.
+It has repeatedly called on the Commission and the Member States to establish a European Vocational Education and Training Area.

 Parliament’s resolution of 13 March 2019 on the European Semester stressed that the EU’s social goals and commitments are just as important as its economic goals.
-Since the outbreak of COVID-19, Parliament has been trying to mitigate the negative consequences of the crisis, particularly for the labour market.
-In a resolution adopted on 10 July 2020 on EU employment guidelines, MEPs called for radical measures to cushion the shock caused by the pandemic, in particular a revision of the forthcoming guidelines in light of the situation, and highlighted the need to tackle youth unemployment through an improved Youth Guarantee.
+In a resolution adopted on 10 July 2020 on EU employment guidelines, MEPs called for radical measures to cushion the shock caused by the pandemic, in particular, a revision of the forthcoming guidelines, and they highlighted the need to address youth unemployment through an improved Youth Guarantee.
+As the energy and cost-of-living crises unfolded, Parliament called on the Member States and the Commission to prioritise the fight against unemployment, to reinforce the SURE instrument to support short-time work schemes, workers’ income and workers temporarily laid off because of energy price increases, and to mitigate the effects of asymmetric shocks.